rkuan/rkuan/README.md

 📲 Creating ML models for improved user-conversion rates

-🧮 Using Bayesian Statistics/Bayesian Modeling to help facilitate rehabilitations in Stoke Patients
+🧮 Using Bayesian Statistics/Bayesian Modeling to help facilitate rehabilitations in Stroke Patients

 📡 Applying AI techniques to auto-detect and delete noise from datasets